philippjfr/bokehplots.com/content/pages/technical_vision.md

 Bokeh is one of several open-source components of the broader technical vision of [Continuum Analytics](//continuum.io).
-By providing powerful parallel and vector computing on remote and distributed data via [Dask](//dask.pydata.org/en/latest/) and [Numba](//numba.pydata.org), and providing interactive visualizations of them v ia Bokeh, we enable teams to collaboratively perform rich analysis, share them with others (potentially non-technical members of their team or business), and rapidly create analytical dashboards and monitoring interfaces.
+By providing powerful parallel and vector computing on remote and distributed data via [Dask](//dask.pydata.org/en/latest/) and [Numba](//numba.pydata.org), affording interactive visualizations of them via Bokeh, and making everything easily deployable with [conda](//conda.pydata.org/docs), we enable teams to collaboratively perform rich analysis, share them with  others (potentially non-technical members of their team or business), and rapidly create analytical dashboards and monitoring interfaces.